Terminal-000/DotNet-MultiIdentityServerIntegration/README.md

 # DotNet — Using Multiple IdentityServers

 This project demonstrates how to integrate and consume multiple **IdentityServer** instances within a single **.NET application**.
-In many enterprise systems, different APIs or services may rely on separate authentication authorities — for example, when internal services and external partners use distinct IdentityProviders.
+In many enterprise systems, different APIs or services may rely on separate authentication authorities — for example, in banking applications, some microservices handle user-facing operations that rely on customer account privileges, while other internal services operate under a separate security or authorization system.

 The goal of this demo is to show a **clean and maintainable** approach to handling **multiple authentication schemes** side by side.
 It includes configuration examples for registering multiple OpenID Connect handlers, isolating authentication flows per endpoint, and managing tokens for each authority independently.